-The underlying challenge to fusion is that reactants naturally repel each other because they carry positive charge and like charges repel.
+###Challenges to Fusion Energy The underlying challenge to fusion is that reactants naturally repel each other because they carry positive charge and like charges repel.
 It's hard to get them close enough to fuse.
 Creating the required conditions where enough fusion reactions occur and net power is generated is a very hard problem.
 It has not yet been achieved and so today there are zero fusion energy power plants.

 Still, physicists have made steady progress and it's likely that the goal of achieving net energy gain will be achieved in the coming years.
 Generating net energy is necessary but not sufficient for a power plant.
 Other requirements include,